asv-soft/asv-drones/README.md

 For larger changes or feature additions, it's beneficial to discuss the proposed changes beforehand.
 Engage with the community through:

 - **Opening an Issue:** Discuss your proposed changes by opening an issue.
 This provides an opportunity for community input before investing significant time in development.

 - **Joining Discussions:** Participate in existing discussions related to the project.
 Your insights and feedback are valuable.

 ### 8.4 Contributor License Agreement (CLA)

 By contributing to this project, you agree that your contributions will be licensed under the project's license.
 If a Contributor License Agreement (CLA) is required, it will be provided in the repository.

 We appreciate your contributions, and together we can make this project even better!

 ## 9. Code Documentation

-Clear and comprehensive code documentation is essential for ensuring that developers can easily understand, use, and contribute to the project.
+Clear and comprehensive code documentation is essential for ensuring that developers can easily understand, use and contribute to the project.
 Follow these guidelines for documenting your code:

 ### 9.1 Inline Comments